 Here’s why at-home blood pressure monitoring may not be in your furry friend’s best interest:

 The dog’s parent (a human physician) doubted the diagnosis, bought a human pediatric monitor and began monitoring the dog.
-Based on his DIY readings, he chose not to start his dog on blood pressure medication.
+Based on his at-home readings, he chose not to start his dog on blood pressure medication.

 Over time, my veterinary colleague watched as the dog developed organ disease consistent with signs of hypertension (TOD).
 Sadly, my colleague believes high blood pressure was a contributing factor to the dog’s demise.